Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Introduction

 The global geometry of dS space exhibits an interesting aspect that scalar particles are produced in even dimensions but not in odd dimensions~\cite{Mottola:1984ar, Bousso:2001mw}.
 In fact a massive scalar field equation in the global dS coordinates has reflectionless potentials in odd dimensions, which is a consequence of supersymmetric quantum mechanics~\cite{Cooper:1994eh}.
 The dimensionality of particle production in dS spaces has been interpreted as the Stokes phenomenon~\cite{Kim:2013iua}, a constructive or destructive interference, in the global coordinates~\cite{Kim:2013cka}.
 The spinor production in the global dS coordinates also shows the same dimensional behavior~\cite{Jiang:2020evx}.
 Spinor is also studied in (A)dS space~\cite{Schaub:2023scu}.

 Another interesting issue of Schwinger pair production is the boundary condition imposed on quantum fields.
 In the vector potential for an electric field each positive frequency mode in the past scatters over a barrier and splits into another positive frequency mode and a negative frequency mode in the future, while in the Coulomb potential an incoming (incident) mode scatters by a tunneling barrier into an outgoing (reflected) mode and another outgoing (transmitted) mode~\cite{Nikishov:1970br}.
 It has been shown in~\cite{Kim:2008yt, Kim:2009pg} that boundary conditions on quantum fields for $E_0/\cosh^2(t/T)$ and $E_0/\cosh^2(x/L)$ result in different formulas for scalars and spinors, which are inverse of each other by the correspondence: $T \leftrightarrow L$, the effective duration and distance, and $\omega \leftrightarrow k$, the energy and momentum.
-A similar behavior is shown for the emission formulas of charges from Nariai black holes in the timelike and spacelike regions~\cite{Chen:2023swn}.
+A similar behavior is shown for the emission formulas of scalars from extremal RN and Nariai black holes~\cite{Chen:2020mqs, Chen:2023swn}.